krakend/krakend-documentation/configuration/migrating.md

   community_current:
     parent: "010 Configuration file(s)"
 title: Migrating config from KrakenD 1.x or 0.x
-notoc: true
 weight: 100
 ---

 The KrakenD 2.0 release is a major version that **simplifies the configuration** of `v1.x` and **standardizes field names** that were using different criteria to declare the attributes.

-Migrating from older versions of KrakenD is a straightforward process if you use the [Config migration tool](https://github.com/devopsfaith/krakend-config-migrator).
 This migration allows you to:

 - Migrate from KrakenD `0.x` to `2.x`
 - Migrate from KrakenD `1.0` to `2.x`